 The OH participated in the 1988 Philadelphia Flower Show and won the Pennsylvania Horticulture Society's Emile H. Geshick Memorial Award.
 The exhibit featured 250 orchids, 150 tropical plants, and cast iron artifacts from the OH collections.
-The basis of the exhibit was the Horticultural Hall on the grounds of the 1876 Centennial Exposition in Philadelphia.
-The background was a 12' x 50' photographic reproduction of the Hall (enlarged from a stereograph view in the OH collection).
+The theme of the exhibit was the Horticultural Hall on the grounds of the 1876 Centennial Exposition in Philadelphia.
+The backdrop of this exhibition was a 12' x 50' photographic reproduction of the Hall (enlarged from a stereograph view in the OH collection).